petermcd/ssh-pam-login-logger/README.md

 # SSH PAM Login Logger

-This PAM module rejects any login attempts and logs the credentials that have been attempted.
+This PAM module rejects any login attempts logging the credentials that have been attempted.
 The module has extremely limited testing and should be used at your own risk.

 The intention of this module is to act as a honeypot, capturing login credentials and disallowing the login.